Does turmeric help with irregular periods during perimenopause?

 Irregular periods are one of the hallmark signs of perimenopause.
 As estrogen and progesterone levels fluctuate unpredictably, cycles can become shorter, longer, heavier, lighter, or unpredictably timed.
 Turmeric is sometimes suggested as a support for menstrual health, and while it has relevant anti-inflammatory properties, it does not regulate the hormonal disruption underlying cycle irregularity.

 What curcumin cannot do is normalize a cycle that is irregular because of declining ovarian function.
-The irregularity of perimenopause comes from variable and anovulatory cycles, not from inflammation.
+The irregularity of perimenopause comes from variable and anovulatory cycles driven by changing communication between the brain and the ovaries, not from inflammation.
 Turmeric has no known mechanism for stimulating or regulating ovulation or resetting the hormonal axis during perimenopause.
+Women hoping to regularize their cycle through supplementation will need to work with their healthcare provider on approaches that address the underlying hormonal picture.

 There is an important caution with turmeric for this indication: curcumin has been studied in laboratory settings for weak phytoestrogenic activity, meaning it can interact loosely with estrogen receptors.
 In women with hormone-sensitive conditions, or those being evaluated for abnormal uterine bleeding, adding a substance with any estrogenic activity should be discussed with a healthcare provider first.
-Additionally, turmeric may stimulate uterine activity at high doses, so high supplemental doses during perimenopause or in women with uterine conditions warrant provider guidance.
+If you have or have had breast cancer, endometriosis, or uterine fibroids, discuss turmeric supplements with your healthcare provider before use.
+Additionally, turmeric may stimulate uterine activity at high supplemental doses, so high-dose supplementation during perimenopause warrants provider guidance.

 Bioavailability is a consistent issue with curcumin.
 Research from Shoba and colleagues in 1998 showed that combining curcumin with piperine from black pepper increases absorption by up to 2,000 percent.
 Supplements without piperine deliver minimal active curcumin to the bloodstream.